2014-2015 Ambassadorial Scholarships Overview

 - Economic and community development

-For more information on eligible fields of work and study under these focus areas, please see RI Areas of Focus Policy Statements.
+For more information on eligible fields of work and study under these focus areas, please see Areas of Focus - Elements of Successful Scholarships on the left.

 District 5450 Rotary Ambassadorial Scholarship Subcommittee Chair